Financial Aid/Student Accounts

 Partial payment on accounts assigned to a collection agency must be paid directly to the collection agency.
 Student’s wanting to pay their account in full can do so either at the agency or by contacting UCC Student Accounts in the Accounting and Finance department.
 Payments made in full to UCC will include collection agency charges.

 Once a collection agency account is paid-in-full, students may contact Student Accounts in the Accounting and Finance department at UCC to verify payment received at the agency.
-This will allow students faster access to registration and transcripts.
+This will allow students faster access to registration.
 Until payment is officially posted by UCC on the student’s account; the “Overdue Payment” hold may be lifted by contacting Student Accounts in the Accounting and Finance department.
 Student Accounts in the Accounting and Finance department may not accept partial payments or set up payment agreements for the collection agencies.
 Students will need to contact the specific collection agency for these types of payment arrangements.